connornishijima/sensory_bridge_docs/microdose.md

 ## Pinout Diagram

-Originally designed as an accessory for Sensory Bridge, MicroDose is also breadboard-compatible and has the following pinout:
+Originally designed as an accessory for Sensory Bridge, MicroDose is also breadboard-compatible for any project you'd like, and has the following pinout:

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/microdose_pinout_transparent.png?raw=true)